murkl/d2launcher/docs/README.md

 ## User Tweaks

 Open `Tweaks` in the main menu and select the desired tweak script that you want to install.
+This is intended for your own install scripts such as d2gl or cnc-ddraw.

 ### Update Tweaks Database